FanDuel promo code: Get $250 in bonus bets for Bears vs. Packers, NFL Wild Card Round on Saturday

 Get $250 in bonus bets at FanDuel for NFL Wild Card Weekend on Saturday

-The 2026 NFL playoffs continue on Saturday night with the Green Bay Packers vs. Chicago Bears, and the latest FanDuel promo code offers new users $250 in bonus bets if their first wager of at least $5 wins.
-Green Bay is a slight road favorite for that 8 p.m.
+The 2026 NFL playoffs continue on Saturday night with Packers vs. Bears, and the latest FanDuel promo code offers new users $250 in bonus bets if their first wager of at least $5 wins.
+Green Bay is a 1.5-point road favorite for an 8 p.m.
 ET kickoff between NFC North rivals.
 Click here to claim the latest FanDuel promo code:

 For the full terms and conditions and how to claim the promo, read our FanDuel promo code review.